stabix/stabix/doc/slip_transmission_toolbox.rst

    :scale: 40 %
    :align: center

-   *Figure 1 : Possible strain transfer across grain boundaries from Sutton and Balluffi.*
+   *Figure 1 : Possible strain transfer across grain boundaries (GB) from Sutton and Balluffi.*

 Several authors proposed slip transfer parameters from modellings or experiments for the last 60 years.
 A non-exhaustive list of those criteria is given in the next part of this work, including geometrical parameter, stress and energetic functions, and recent combinations of the previous parameters.